siddkalani/SomaiyaSync/README.md

 This project is licensed under the MIT License.

 Contact
-For any inquiries, please contact siddharthkalani@somaiya.edu
+For any inquiries, please contact siddharth.kalani@somaiya.edu